 Pack and Load the Harrier Drone Parachute Launcher

-This guide will help you pack and prepare the Harrier Drone Parachute Launcher.
 Before starting, make sure you have done the initial folding of the Iris parachute.
 Refer to How to Fold a Parachute.
 Follow this guide up to the beginning of Step 4, stopping after “fold the parachute canopy into thirds to create a long rectangle shape.”

 You can purchase the Harrier Launcher here!